Visual Localization Under Appearance Change: Filtering Approaches: Introduction

+Another paradigm to overcome this challenge is to extract ``fingerprints" which are robust against appearance change \cite{torii2015densevlad,arandjelovic2016netvlad}.
+However, this approach has been only shown its efficiency in ``natural" changes, e.g., weather conditions, or times of day.

+\textbf{Our contributions:} This work addresses the problem of metric visual localization (i.e., we recover the 6 DoF pose of the camera) under appearance change, in the context of autonomous vehicles.
+To effectively reason over an image sequence (video), we propose two visual localization (VL) methods:

-\item To effectively reason over image sequences, we use a Monte Carlo algorithm that approximates the probability distribution of 6-DoF camera poses incrementally.
-We show that for the case of driving on urban streets, a simple motion model is enough to successfully track the vehicle's pose.
-For the observation model, we propose a novel \textit{observation encoder} based on image retrieval which generates a fixed (low) dimensional vector representation for each image.
-We show experimentally that such representation is more resilient to appearance change along with minor changes in the viewpoint, while being compact in size. \end{enumerate}
+\begin{itemize} \item Visual localization with Hidden Markov Model (HMM): the inference is performed on image indices to retrieve place hypotheses from which query frames are possibly captured.
+The 6 DoF camera poses of query frames are then interpolated from those place hypotheses.
+The inference is handled through a transition matrix to effectively exploit the temporal continuity of query sequences. \item Monte Carlo-based visual localization: the Monte Carlo principle is leveraged to approximate the probability distribution of 6 DoF camera poses incrementally.
+We show that for the case of driving on urban streets, a simple motion model is enough to successfully track the vehicle's pose. \end{itemize}

+The above approaches rely on a novel \textit{observation encoder} which generates a fixed (low) dimensional vector representation for each image.
+We show experimentally that such representation is more resilient to appearance change along with minor changes in the viewpoint, while being compact in size.

-We experimentally validate the proposed localization method on our benchmark dataset as well as on the real dataset \cite{OxfordRobotCar} to show that it outperforms state-of-the-art approaches in the task of 6-DoF visual localization.
+We validate the proposed localization methods on synthetic and real datasets \cite{OxfordRobotCar} to show that they outperform state-of-the-art methods (i.e., deep learning-based camera pose regression) in the task of 6 DoF visual localization in the large-scale environment with significant appearance change, i.e., the traversal distance of the vehicle is about 10 km.